mmazuecos/Region-under-discussion-for-visual-dialog/README.md

 ## GWHist

-The challenging subset of the GuessWhat?! test set is also available here.
+Subset of history dependent questions of GuessWhat?!
 The csv file contains the following data:

+- question\_id: The unique identifier for the given question in the GuessWhat?! dataset.
-- Game ID: Game ID of a given question.
+- game\_id: Game ID of a given question.
-- Position: Position in the dialog, ranging from 0 for the first turn up to the lenght of the dialog -1.
-- Question: The history dependent question.
+- question: The history dependent question.

-Game ID and Position univocaly identify a question, so it can be aligned with the rest of the data from the dataset.